-Shri M P Taparia and Shri S J Taparia, are concerned or interested in the resolution mentioned at Item Number 3 & 4 of the AGM Notice relating to their own re-appointment as Non-Executive & Non Independent Promoter Director of the Company liable to retire by rotation.
-Shri B. L. Taparia, Director, is the brother of Shri M P Taparia and uncle of Shri S J Taparia.
-Other than these Directors, none of the other Directors, Key Managerial Personnel of the Company or their respective relatives are concerned or interested in such Resolutions.
+Shri B. L. Taparia, is concerned or interested in this resolution relating to his own re-appointment as Non-Executive & Non Independent Promoter Director of the Company liable to retire by rotation.
+Shri B. L. Taparia, Director, is the brother of Shri M. P. Taparia and uncle of Shri S. J. Taparia, the Directors of the Company.
+None of the other Directors, Key Managerial Personnel of the Company or their relatives are concerned or interested in this Resolution.

-The Board recommends for the re-appointment of Shri M. P. Taparia and Shri S. J. Taparia as Non-Executive &

-Non Independent Promoter Director of the Company liable to retire by rotation.
+The Board recommends for re-appointment of Shri B. L. Taparia as Non-Executive & Non Independent Promoter Director of the Company liable to retire by rotation.

-ITEM NO. 5:
+ITEM NO. 5